 The Emotional-Echo That Follows A Negative Experience

-My perceived traumas, along with my life-long conditioning that attempts to deal with them (aka my background and set-ways), had together become an obstacle I didn’t know how to handle.
+My perceived traumas, along with my life-long conditioning that attempts to deal with them (aka my background and set-ways that love suppression), had together become an obstacle I didn’t know how to handle.
 Sadly, trying to turn everything off only heightened the negative effects in the long run even more.

 Sure, there were moments when I could instantly suppress my negative perception during a very short ‘ad break’ by throwing in a pleasantry or two, using a mixture of desirable thoughts, sugar and other ingredients to create a positive sensation.

 But rest assured, it wasn’t long before that broken record returned with its usual track playing the same old tune, except it was always that little notch louder.

 Decades of environmental, cultural, traditional, technological and social exposure (including missing out on the more valuable aspects that normally come with each) shaped my mind into a busy factory, with each program moving along a conveyor belt whether I liked it or not.

 And when all caught up in the thick of things, it’s nearly impossible to see the process, let alone learn from it and dissolve it altogether.
 Plus, my relationships, in general, are usually aligned with other people who hold the same level of heat, except they are wrapped up in their own stories.
 Which means, to us, this common strain appears as a normal part of life.